 1E Expands IT Efficiency Leadership in 2010 with Record Revenue Growth and Strong Customer Demand

-LONDON & NEW YORK – 10th February, 2011 – 1E, the global leader in IT efficiency software, reached $1 billion in customer savings in 2010 by continuing to lead the charge against excess in corporate IT by helping organisations of all sizes identify and eliminate inefficiencies and costs associated with hardware, software, energy and time.
+LONDON & NEW YORK – 10th February, 2011 – 1E, the global leader in IT efficiency software, reached $1 billion in customer savings in 2010 by continuing to lead the charge against excess in corporate IT by helping organizations of all sizes identify and eliminate inefficiencies and costs associated with hardware, software, energy and time.
 An additional four million licenses of 1E software were sold in 2010 and 1E year over year revenue grew by 60 percent.

 “In helping our customers make milestone savings, we are solidifying our strong leadership position in the enterprise IT efficiency market,” says Sumir Karayi, CEO of 1E.
-“As we enter a new year, many organisations worldwide are placing a renewed focus on ‘greening’ their enterprises, but some may feel daunted by the challenge and become paralyzed by inaction.
-At 1E, we not only work with our customers to develop long-term efficiency strategies, but also help them think in terms of today so that they can take actionable steps to implement power management policies, automate processes and reduce excess in IT across their organisations.”
+“As we enter a new year, many organizations worldwide are placing a renewed focus on `greening` their enterprises, but some may feel daunted by the challenge and become paralyzed by inaction.
+At 1E, we not only work with our customers to develop long-term efficiency strategies, but also help them think in terms of today so that they can take actionable steps to implement power management policies, automate processes and reduce excess in IT across their organizations.”